 How do you use it?

-- Run the Dampit under water (or submerg in water) for about 20 seconds
+Run the Dampit under water (or submerge in water) for about 20 seconds

 - Hold the Dampit by the rounded end and gently push into the instrument through it’s resonating chamber.